Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Background

-As mentioned in \autoref{secIntroduction}, \citet{duaninequality} found that compared to standard training, $l_{\infty}$-adversarial training will make DNN produce a more unequal input attribution map(For brevity, we use $A^{f}(x)$, where $f$ stands for DNN and $x$ stands for input).
-They used Gini value\citep{gini} to evaluate such inequality phenomena, formally:
+\citet{ATgoodness2} found that, compared to the standard training, $\ell_{\infty}$-AT will make DNN produce a more unequal input attribution map\footnote{We use the input gradients to represent the input attribution map by default.
+We discuss other attribution methods in \cref{sec:otherAM}.} ($A^{f}(x)$ for brevity where $f$ stands for DNN and $x$ stands for the input), where a few pixels have much higher attribution values than others. \citet{duaninequality} named this property inequality phenomenon in $\ell_{\infty}$-AT.
+To quantitatively measure the inequality of the input attribution map, \citet{duaninequality} proposed to use the Gini value~\cite{gini}